reactjs/react.dev/content/docs/forms.md

 ## Fully-Fledged Solutions {#fully-fledged-solutions}

 If you're looking for a complete solution including validation, keeping track of the visited fields, and handling form submission, [Formik](https://jaredpalmer.com/formik) is one of the popular choices.
 However, it is built on the same principles of controlled components and managing state — so don't neglect to learn them.
+[React Hook Form](https://react-hook-form.com/) is another popular choise that are built on principles of uncontrolled components.